All Episodes

 Public wealth has been squandered for the most part in the United States of America.

-Thanks for your call, Mark.
+Thanks for your call.

-Got to run, got to take an EIB profit centre.
+Got to take an EIB profit center.

-We'll be back with more on The Rush Limbaugh Show in just a moment.
+We'll be back with more on the Rush Limbaugh Show in just a moment.

-moment Mark Stein for Rush let's go to Kevin in Columbus Ohio.
+Let's go to Kevin in Columbus, Ohio.

 In general.